ucb-ist-drupal/SiteClone/README.md

 ### Optionally tag the cloned site
 Tag with "Clone of $source_site_name".
 This would make it easier to filter for clones on organization dashboards.

-### Add a cache clear at the end of content imports for eash environment
-Most clones are fine, but occasionally a D8 clone env needs a cache clear.

 ## Thanks
 * Greg Anderson: Advice on composer requirements and autoloading.